1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: IRS-certified 501(c)(3) organizations based in the United States, primarily focused on Greater Cleveland, must align with one of five program areas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: IRS-certified 501(c)(3) organizations based in the United States, primarily focused on Greater Cleveland, must align with one of five program areas.
+Confirm the full requirements in the official notice before applying.